Breve Azurine Karimunjawa

 To avoid running out of money, travellers are advised to bring enough cash with them from the mainland.
 Almost all the guesthouses in Karimunjawa accept cash only.
 This means that for a visit of more than just a few days, you will need to bring with you a ridiculous amount of local cash to stay solvent.

 For a week, you would need roughly 5 to 6 million IDR for 2 people staying in decent lodgings.
-Staying at the Breve Azurine for a week, a couple would need 14 to 15 million IDR!
+If you planned to stay at the Breve Azurine for a week, you would need 14 to 15 million IDR!

 No problem since they accept credit cards, right?